csgf/csgf/installation-configuration/docs/config-grid-and-cloud-engine.rst

 **Glassfish Configuration**

-Restart glassfish server, when server is up access the web administration console:
+Restart the Glassfish server and when the server is up access the web administration console:

 [http://sg-server:4848]